zaleksf/pythonocc-generator/Documentation.md

             ['Poly_CoherentTriPtr', 'Poly_CoherentTriangulation',
              'Poly_MakeLoops', 'Poly_MakeLoops3D', 'Poly_MakeLoops2D']),
 ```
-5 classes are excluded from the wrapper.
+In this example, 5 classes are excluded from the wrapper.
 The 'NCollection' headers will be added at the top of the Poly.i SWIG file (necessary for compilation to succeed).

 **Note**: try to remove one of the class from the exlusion list.
-You might see the compilation fail (according to the OS you're
-running, the compilation may be different).
+You might see the compilation fail (according to the OS you're running, the compilation may be different).

 **Note**: it would obviously be better to *understand* the compilation error, and to fix it, rather than excluding a class.
 Hopefully, only a few classes need to be exluded and, so far, I guess that no one ever noticed that some of these methods are unavailable.
 Please report any success in understanding the compilation issues (dont' report the compilation issues themselves).